jacek-mulawka/Statki-z-Eris-Kallisti-Dyskordia/README.md

 * search and filtering in key settings;
 * checking the correctness of key settings;
 * a design mode that makes it easier to create ships, maps and change the course of the game;
-* land objects can be neutral, damage, heal, slow, bounce;
+* land objects can be neutral, damage, heal, slow, bounce, replenish ammunition;
 * land objects can be given durability and destroyed during the game;
 * photo mode hiding on-screen informations;
 * when creating ships and maps, you can use previously prepared objects (here called primitives), all available objects can be placed in loops to easily create larger groups of them;